Assassination of Charlie Kirk: Congressional hearings

 On September 16, 2025, FBI director Kash Patel faced questions from the Senate Judiciary Committee about the investigation and criticism for his social media posts about it.
-He said that over 20 users on a Discord discussion group that included the alleged shooter would be investigated.
+He stated that over 20 users on a Discord discussion group that Robinson was a part of would be investigated.
 Patel had previously faced criticism for his leadership and handling of the case from federal and local officials, with particular focus on his social media post on the day of the shooting that a suspect was in custody, a statement which he retracted 90 minutes later.
+The hearing led to bipartisan criticism of Patel, and came after a considerable upheaval at the agency under his leadership that involved widespread reassignments, firings, and loyalty tests.

-The hearing escalated into a shouting match after California Senator Adam Schiff questioned Patel on why the FBI transferred child sex trafficker Ghislaine Maxwell to a lesser-security prison.
-Patel called Schiff "the biggest fraud in the U.S. Senate", a "disgrace", an "utter coward", and a "political buffoon".
-The hearing led to bipartisan criticism of Patel, and came after a considerable upheaval at the agency under Patel's leadership that involved widespread reassignments, firings, and loyalty tests.
-The shooting also occurred hours after a lawsuit by former FBI agents accused Patel of a politically motivated purge of agency leadership.
+The next day, on September 17, Patel faced questions from the House Judiciary Committee about the assassination.
+Patel used his opening statement to take credit for the decisions that he said helped lead to Robinson's arrest.
+Representative Jasmine Crockett criticized Patel, claiming "if it wasn't for [Robinson's] parents deciding that they were going to turn in their child, it seems like y'all wouldn't've got there."